vertxxyz/Vertx.Debugging/README.md

 > If your code spans many statements external to the method calls, it is unlikely to be stripped.

 You can call these methods from most places, `Update`, `LateUpdate`, `FixedUpdate`, `OnDrawGizmos`, and with `ExecuteAlways`/`ExecuteInEditMode`.
 If drawn from a gizmo context, `duration` parameters will be ignored. `Gizmos.matrix` works, `Gizmos.color` is unsupported.
+Gizmos are not pickable.

 ## Shapes
 All new shapes are contained within the Shapes class.
 I recommend statically importing the class if you are using them often: